IFAKA/opd/README.md

 One page documentary

-Hello 192.168.1.1, this is your 127.0.0.1
+Hello 192.168.1.1, i'm FAKA and this is your 127.0.0.1

 You are reading the documentary life of a guy who starts
-from the bottom in the most dangerous cities in Argentina
-and now is trying to learn as much as he can in order to
+from the homeless in one of the most dangerous cities in Argentina and now is trying to learn as much as he can in
-chage career and move from his country to a better place.
+order to move from there to a better place.

 Resolutions for 2022 :: Blockchain Dev.
 Escape.
 Leverage